Heuristic Methods are Good Teachers to Distill MLPs for Graph Link Prediction: Experiments

 \subsection{How do Heuristic-Distillation Compare to GNN-Distillation}

-First, we provide more empirical results to show the effectiveness of heuristic methods as teachers for MLP distillation.
-Table \ref{tab:teacher_performance} compares the teacher performance of GNNs and heuristic methods, while Table \ref{tab:student_performance} reports the performance of their corresponding student models across all datasets.
+First, we comprehensively evaluate the effectiveness of heuristic teachers for MLP distillation.
+Table \ref{tab:teacher_performance} compares the teacher performance, while Table \ref{tab:student_performance} reports the performance of their corresponding student models.
 We observe that despite heuristic methods having significantly lower performance on certain datasets, heuristic-distilled MLPs consistently match or surpass the performance of the best GNN-distilled MLPs.
 These results empirically demonstrate that heuristic methods can serve as effective teachers for training MLPs.